Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

 where

 where $v_{\ast}=v_{c}(R)\sin i $, $\alpha = {d \ln[v_{c}(R)]}/{d \ln(R)}$ and $\varphi_{m} = \phi_{obs}-\pi/2-\phi_{m}(R)$.
-The explicit computations and derivation of the kinematic asymmetry based on the harmonic expansion have been presented by \cite{sch} and \cite{ShoenmakerThesis}. \\ From Eq. (\ref{eq820}) one can conclude if the potential includes a perturbation of harmonic number $m$, the line-of sight velocity field includes $m + 1$ and $ m - 1$ terms.
-So, in the case of a harmonic number $ m = 1$ term in the potential (causing morphological lopsidedness), the line-of-sight velocity field will include an $m = 0 $ term and an $m= 2$ term.
+The explicit computations and derivation of the kinematic asymmetry based on the harmonic expansion have been presented by \cite{sch} and \cite{ShoenmakerThesis}.
+From Eq. (\ref{eq820}), we can find whether the potential includes a perturbation of harmonic number $m$, the LOS velocity field includes the $m + 1$ and $ m - 1$ terms.
+Thus, in the case of a harmonic number $ m = 1$ term in the potential (causing morphological lopsidedness), the LOS velocity field will include an $m = 0 $ term and an $m= 2$ term.

-\subsection{Model Velocity field map, Rotation Curve and surface density in a lopsided potential}
+\subsection{Model velocity field map, rotation curve and surface density in a lopsided potential}

-In this section we generate velocity field map, rotation curve and surface density map for a perturbed potential to investigate whether such a potential is capable to create asymmetry in kinematic and distribution of the galaxy.
+In this section, we generate a velocity field map, rotation curve, and surface density map for a perturbed potential to investigate whether such a potential is capable of creating asymmetry in the kinematics and the distribution of the galaxy.